Why the web is turning away from WordPress

 But by all means, let’s keep the internet weird.
 Let’s also just make sure that the sites we make perform really well by all objective measures, that they’re actively intuitive to build and edit, and that our individual interpretations of weirdness don’t depend on a tech stack that’s nearly old enough to vote.

-Yes, it’s true that user-friendly site builders such as Squarespace and Wix are also growing at WordPress’ expense, but they remain walled gardens with increasingly limited development options as they grow — more on them next week.
+And while it’s true that user-friendly site builders such as Squarespace and Wix are also growing at WordPress’ expense, they remain walled gardens with increasingly limited development options as they grow.

 Give your content team full autonomy on your developer-approved tech stack with CloudCannon.